China tightens state secrets rules for journalists

 Journalists are also barred from providing the information to foreign media groups.

-China adopted tough measures to rein in online rumors last year, but critics say the campaign targets criticism of the ruling Communist Party and has discouraged political discussion.
+China adopted tough measures to rein in online rumours last year, but critics say the campaign targets criticism of the ruling Communist Party and has discouraged political discussion.

 The Chinese press is heavily censored, with media outfits and journalists required to obtain government licenses.
-Reforms over the past two decades have allowed commercialization and some editorial independence, however.
+Reforms over the past two decades have allowed commercialisation and some editorial independence, however.
+(Reporting by Megha Rajagopalan; Editing by Clarence Fernandez)